tagglo/site/src/content/sections/HowItWorks.md

 ---
 heading: How it works
-title: A tagline that summarizes our secret sauce
+title: A tagline that summarizes our secret sauce.
 ---